 With the Senate at best a long shot for Republicans, it will be interesting to see how the conservative independent expenditure groups react.
 Will they retool their efforts to back GOP House candidates, many of whom are chronically underfunded?
 Or will they pursue the more glamorous and less labor-intensive course of pushing Senate candidates?
 These conservative groups have put almost $3 into Senate races for every $1 they have put into House contests -- a strategy that seems to defy logic, even before their party's Delaware setback.

-This article appears in the Sep.
-18, 2010, edition of National Journal.
+This article appears in the September 18, 2010 edition of National Journal Magazine.